TheFBplus/pc-ex/docs/md/classes/ElementComponent_EX.md

 • **screen**: `Entity`

-The Entity with a {@link ScreenComponent} that this component belongs to.
+The Entity with a ScreenComponent that this component belongs to.
 This is automatically set when the component is a child of a ScreenComponent.

 #### Inherited from